Australian Co-operative Glossary

 Private enterprise

-A private enterprise is a business or an organisation whose records are not
+A private enterprise is a business or an organisation whose membership records

 Registrar of Co-operatives